algosup/2024-2025-project-4-web-fpga-team-5/documents/technical/technicalSpecifications.md

 Data integrity is important in this project.
 Applications created at the beginning or later on should always be the same and don't need to change while the server is running. \
 To ensure there are no issues in this field, developers will have to create an integrity check within the code source.

-They could use the `Subresource Integrity` proposed by [mdn web docs](https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity).
+They could use the `Subresource Integrity` proposed by [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity).

 Finally, hashing could also be used to ensure the integrity of the files, here is an example of it using `crypto`: